Study: The Most Socially Equitable Cities in the U.S.

-Full social consciousness rankings
+Full social equity rankings

 Keep in mind that we've only included cities that are missing, at most, two pieces of data.
 We've excluded the rest to prevent unfair comparison with cities that have more data points.

-In search of the perfectly socially conscious city
+In search of the socially equitable city

-To get a rough measure of each city's social consciousness, we used the sum of seven factors.
+To get a rough measure of each city's social equity, we used the sum of seven factors.
 Each factor, detailed below, was transformed into a rating between zero and 100.
 In most cases, the highest value on any scale was converted to 100, while the lowest was converted to zero (in some cases, such as healthcare cost, the opposite is true).